Celkowy/scroll-effects/README.md

 # scroll-effects

-Playing around with jQuery scroll event
+Playing around with scroll events using jQuery